How to Differentiate Between Feeling Low and Depression

 Here is a short primer on depression to help you understand more about it, and take the necessary action.

 What is depression?

-Depression is a mood disorder that is characterised by feelings such as sadness, lack of interest and hopelessness, which affect daily living.
+It is a mood disorder that is characterised by feelings such as sadness, lack of interest, and hopelessness, which affect daily living.
 In fact, the depression definition offered by the American Psychiatric Association notes that depression negatively affects:

 - How you feel

 So, sadness is a normal feeling.
 In fact, not to feel low when confronted with the loss of a loved one, for instance, would be a sign of something wrong.
 Like the changing of the seasons, during the ups and downs of life, it is natural to experience a range of feelings, including a variety of concurrent negative emotions.
 However, when feelings of sadness, anger, hopelessness, and lack of interest, to name a few, persist for a long period and disrupt your daily activities, then you may be dealing with a mood disorder called depression.
 To be classified as clinical depression, these symptoms will be experienced for a prolonged period, at least 2 weeks.
 Moreover, the intensity of the symptoms and the type of disease may vary, meaning not everyone experiences it in the same way and not every form of depression is the same.

 Here is more on the symptoms and types.